How to Arrange Furniture: No-Fail Tricks

 Dining Room Furniture Arranging: Measure Up

 When determining how many chairs you can fit around your table, allow for a width of 20 to 24 inches and a depth of 15 inches per place setting and leave at least 6 inches between chairs.
 This furniture design will keep guests comfortable, not too close.
+Paying attention to the numbers when planning your living room furniture arrangement may seem tedious, but we promise it's worth it when you don't have to disrupt your neighbor to excuse yourself from the table.

 Dining Room Furniture Arranging: Stay Functional